ericgassel/VolleyComps-2.0/backend/src/README.md

 }
 ```

 Please note that this function is slow and may take ~10 seconds to complete.
+This endpoint also updates the "schools" spreadsheet.

 ### GET /data/schools